 Delaware Segregated Account – $1.60 per $1,000 ($190.00 minimum)

 First State Segregated Account – $1.00 per $1,000 ($125.00 minimum)

 Distribution and shipping fees may also apply.

-The tax laws in the alternative asset class are not only complicated but they are fluid as well.
-There is absolutely no way that I could run my global metals operation and keep track of all the on-going changes in the tax code.
+The tax laws in the alternative asset class are not only complicated but fluid.
+There is absolutely no way to run my global metals operation and keep track of all the tax code changes.
 This is why I refer my clients to the qualified staff at Midland.